jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ### chown

  Pronounced *"chuh-own"*.
 This command allows you to change the owner of a file.
 The syntax would be ```sudo chown root todolist```  There is also a shorthand feature that allows you to change the group and the owner at the same time.  ```sudo chown root:root todolist``` the value following the semi-colon will be the new group owner.
+Resist the temptation to go nuclear--if you are getting a permissions denied on a command figure out why it is being denied--instead of chown-ing everything as this could create subtler problems down the line for system processes expecting a certain pattern of ownership.

 > __Exercise:__  based on the previous todo-list.txt created in /tmp, issue an ```ls -l``` command - who is the owner of the file?
 Who is the group owner?
 Change it so that the file is owned by root and the group owner is root (remember to use ```sudo```.)